Alexwcjung/Fall2024/assing01.md

 + Click a file named the Classroom_ page
 + Put in the reading passage which is in the file named reading.md
 + Answer the follwing questions
-+ 1. Who is topic?
+  1. What is topic?
-+ 2. What words comes to your mind as a key word?
+  2. What words comes to your mind as a key word?
   Reading Acticity
 + [Reading passage](https://raw.githubusercontent.com/Alexwcjung/Fall2024/refs/heads/main/reading.md)
 Organize the activity around different aspects of language learning such as vocabulary, grammar, listening, and writing.